-Milos Greece is situated in the northwest part of the group of the Cyclades islands, in the Aegean Sea.
-It is at halfway between Piraeus and Crete, south of Kimolos, southwest of Sifnos and northwest of Folegandros.
+Milos is situated in the northwest part of the group of the Cyclades, in the Aegean Sea.
+It is halfway between Piraeus and Crete, south of Kimolos, southwest of Sifnos and northwest of Folegandros.

 In between the two sides of the island, the penetrating sea forms a huge bay and a safe natural harbor, Adamas, which is one of the largest in the Mediterranean.
-Administratively Milos belongs to the prefecture of the Cyclades and particular in the section of Eastern Cyclades.
+Administratively, Milos belongs to the prefecture of the Cyclades and particularly in the section of Eastern Cyclades.

 Discover the Map of Milos

-View the map of Milos with the main villages, beaches, and sightseeing.
-Also, the location of the port and the airport.
+View the map of Milos with the main villages, beaches, and sights, as well as the location of the port and the airport.
 View: Map of Milos